The Swanson Media Image Collection

 of the photographs were made by either Mark Swanson (owner of Swanson Media)

-or his late father Richard ("Dick") Swanson, an award-winning photographer whose
+or his late father Richard C. ("Dick") Swanson, an award-winning photographer whose

 work appeared in numerous publications and juried exhibitions.